Lyall/MGSHDFix/README.md

 This list will likely contain minor bugs which may or may not be fixed.

 ### MGS 3
-- Cutscene aspect ratio is wrong.
 - Screen effects (motion blur, fades etc) are scaled along with the HUD.

+### MGS2

+- Certain effects are scaled incorrectly.
+- HUD is not scaled to 16:9.

 ## Screenshots